bniladridas/testapp-sdk/ISSUES.md

 ## Recently Completed

+- [x] Switched to happy-dom for faster and more reliable testing
 - [x] CircleCI configuration added for alternative CI/CD
 - [x] AI-powered CLI with conversation memory and interactive commands
 - [x] CLI persistent history storage in user config directory